dscLabJNU/FaaSBatch/README.md

 6. On the storage node: Run `bash scripts/db_setup.bash`.
 It installs docker, CouchDB, some python packages, and build grouping results from the Azure benchmark.
 For the remaining dev, one can restart the cluster by running `bash scripts/db_restart.bash`.

-6. On worker node: Run `bash scripts/worker_setup.bash`.
+7. On worker node: Run `bash scripts/worker_setup.bash`.
 This installs docker, Redis, some python packages, and build docker images from the Azure benchmark.
 Similarly, `bash scripts/worker_restart.sh` restarts the worker, it regenerates Azure trace, rebuilds the container images.

+8. Ensure SSH login communication (without password) is possible between the machines used for the experiment

 ## Run Experiment